Rent assistance in Birmingham and Jefferson County.

 AIDS Alabama is only available for HIV+ people.
 The program offers counseling, outreach, both sort term transitional and permanent housing, more general housing assistance, rental and utility bill assistance, and referrals to other government programs and local charities.
 3521 7th Avenue South, Birmingham, Alabama.
 Phone: 324-9822

 Bridge Ministries Inc. can only provide one time financial assistance and grants.
 The money can pay rent in an emergency situation.
 Case management and counseling is offered too, as well as funds for other bills like energy and food.
+They offer rent or deposit help to low income families, single moms or dads, the disabled and others in a financial crisis.
 Phone number is 930-0309.

 Metro West has information on low income housing and possibly money to pay rent in a crisis.
 Note that this not-for-profit organization has limited resources for helping with utility bills or other housing expenses, and it may provide only referrals or loans as a form of assistance for rent.
 6124 Myron Massey Blvd., Fairfield, call 923.1545 Monday, Wednesday or Friday morning.

 Birmingham Housing Authority (Housing Authority Birmingham District or HABD) runs a Section 8 housing voucher assistance program, rent, foreclosure and housing counseling, and runs the family self-sufficiency program.
 Phone: 521-0652

 Other church or religious based group that can help Birmingham and Jefferson County Alabama residents pay their rent is Greater Birmingham Ministries.
 Call them at (205) 326-6821.
 Funds for housing are disbursed, including mortgages, rent payment assistance, and other housing expenses.
 A formal application and intake procedure is in place.